Mathew Camm: Men's

 Team Howard would start the 2025–26 curling season at the 2025 Canadian Olympic Curling Pre-Trials.
 At the Pre-Trials, the team would have a strong showing but finish in third place, losing 5–4 in the semifinals to Jordon McDonald and failing to qualify for the official Trials.
+After Howard finished a disappointing 4th at the 2026 Ontario Tankard, Camm announced his retirement at the end of the season.

 Personal life

 Camm is a partner with Camm & Jones Residential Improvements and Lost Villages Brewery.
 He is married and has two daughters.
 His brother Jason plays second on his team.